Benefiting From Bear Markets

 So far, in 2022, the market has experienced 62 outlier days (six times the expected amount to this point in the year).
 Although the metric is slightly different for bonds, twenty-year treasuries have experienced 46 days beyond +/-1.50%, and one balanced Vanguard 60% stock/40% bond mutual fund has experienced 21 outlier days so far this year.

-Year-to-date, Canterbury’s adaptive portfolio strategy, The Canterbury Portfolio Thermostat, has experienced only eight outlier days, which is what you expect to experience in a normal market environment with limited volatility.
+Year-to-date, Canterbury’s adaptive portfolio strategy, The Canterbury Portfolio Thermostat has experienced only 8 outlier days, which is what you expect to experience in a normal market environment with limited volatility.

 Bottom Line